-Article 32 of the General Data Protection Regulation stipulates that the data controller and the data processor, considering the current technical level, the implementation costs and the nature, scope, context and purpose of the processing concerned, as well as the risks of varying probability and seriousness to natural persons' rights and freedoms, take relevant technical and organisational measures to ensure a level of protection appropriate for these risks.
+GDPR Article 32 stipulates that the Data Controller and the Data Processor, considering the current technical level, the implementation costs and the nature, scope, context and purpose of the processing concerned, as well as the risks of varying probability and seriousness to natural persons' rights and freedoms, take relevant technical and organisational measures to ensure a level of protection appropriate for these risks.

-The data controller shall assess the inherent risks of the processing to the rights and freedoms of natural persons and implement measures to address these risks.
+The Data Controller shall assess the inherent risks of the processing to the rights and freedoms of natural persons and implement measures to address these risks.
 Depending on their relevance, measures may include: